Python Data Types

 We created a second variable pointing to the string ‘hello’.
 When we changed mystring to point to a different string, we could still reference the previous string because mycopy also points to the ‘hello’ string’s location in memory.

 This is different from a list, for example.
-If the variable mylist points to a list structure in memory, and we change that list, it still points to the same list structure.
+If the variable mylist points to a list structure in memory, and when we change that list, it still points to the same list structure.
 All we do is change the list structure itself (its content).
 Python doesn’t replace the list but modifies it instead.

-How to check the Python data type?
+How do I check the Python data type?

 There’s a built-in function called type which you can use to check data types in Python.
 Let’s look at some examples of type at work: